chipjarred/CustomToolTip/README.md

 ## Conveniences

+For some especially common cases CustomToolTip provides convenience methods that will make the view for you.

 If you just want to add text tool tip using a specific font, you can do it like this:

 ```swift
 myControl.addCustomToolTip(from: "This is my tool tip", with: NSFont(name: "Chalkboard", size: 20))
 ```

-If you have an `NSAttributedString`, you can use that:
+If you have an `NSAttributedString` you'd like to display in the tool tip, you can use that:

 ```swift
 myControl.addCustomToolTip(from: myAttributedString)
 ```

-To use an `NSImage` as the tool tip content:
+To use an `NSImage` as the content:

 ```swift
 myControl.addCustomToolTip(from: myToolTipImage, scaling: .toFit(width: 50, height: 50))